MarkhamShofner/MarkhamShofner.github.io/_posts/2015-11-10-Project-Euler.md

 As Tyrion says “My brother has his sword, King Robert has his warhammer and I have my mind...and a mind needs books as a sword needs a whetstone if it is to keep its edge.
 That's why I read so much Jon Snow.”
 Except replace books with coding problems, and Jon Snow with you.
 Also R+L=J, naturally.
 And, again naturally, this means that R=J-L, and the corollary that (R+L)/J = 1.

->Sleep is good, and books are better.
+>Sleep is good, and books are better."

 	- Tyrion Lannister